hello-robot/stretch_tutorials/stretch_tool_share/dry_erase_holder.md

 **Created by**: Hello Robot Inc

-This tool allows Stretch to hold a dry erase marker.
-It is spring loaded, allowing for compliant interaction between the marker and a white board.
+This tool allows Stretch to hold a dry-erase marker.
+It is spring-loaded, allowing for compliant interaction between the marker and a whiteboard.

 The tool can be integrated into your robot URDF by integrating its [stretch_description](https://github.com/hello-robot/stretch_tool_share/tree/master/tool_share/dry_erase_holder_V1/stretch_description) as described in the [Stretch ROS documentation](https://github.com/hello-robot/stretch_ros/tree/master/stretch_description).